You can download the PDF version of the programme here.

 Afternoon off-programme events and informal dinner

 For those who are able to stay, we will guide you to several options for visits around the city.
-(If we are enough people, we may offer a guided tour by boat).
+(If we are enough people, the City of Gothneburg may offer a guided tour by boat).

 Informal dinner: we will spend the evening together in a vibrant part of the city, with lots of restaurants and bars.